joeyrideout/joeyrideout.github.io/_posts/2018-2-21-cryptocurrency-has-reincentivized-cybercrime.md

 ----

-\* I am speculating on the targeted nature of the linked incident.
-Targeted attack or not, prolific traders should see this incident as a cautionary tale.
+<span class="footnote">\*I am speculating on the targeted nature of the linked incident.
+Targeted
+attack or not, prolific traders should see this incident as a cautionary tale.</span>